Karthik-Valmiki/new_repo/README.md

 Per-interval payout = 0.5 hours x Rs.
 90 x 40% = Rs.
 18
 Total over 3 hours  = Rs.
 18 x 6 = Rs.
 108
 ```
-All payouts across any number of triggers within a week are cumulatively capped by the weekly payout cap derived from the rider’s coverage percentage.

 ---

 ## 8. Payout Logic